Kismet (1944 film)

-Kismet is a 1944 American Metro-Goldwyn-Mayer film in Technicolor starring Ronald Colman, Marlene Dietrich, Joy Page, and Florence Bates.
+Kismet is a 1944 American Metro-Goldwyn-Mayer fantasy-drama film in Technicolor starring Ronald Colman, Marlene Dietrich, Joy Page, and Florence Bates.
 James Craig played the young Caliph of Baghdad, and Edward Arnold was the treacherous Grand Vizier.
 It was directed by William Dieterle, but was not a success at the box office.
 Dieterle had directed Dietrich two decades before in the German silent film Man by the Wayside, which was both the first role in which Dietrich was cast competitively and Dieterle's directorial debut.

 The film is based on the play of the same name by Edward Knoblock, which was also the basis for a 1953 musical.
 The play had been filmed three times before, in 1914, 1920, and again in 1930 by Warner Brothers in an English version directed by John Francis Dillon and in a German-language version directed by William Dieterle that was released in 1931.